Jerrysuper123/event-bite/README.md

 A restful API built using express and hosted on Mongo Atlas Database is deployed as the backend.

 The detailed implementation can be found [here](https://github.com/Jerrysuper123/eventfulAPI).
+Note that organizer login was not implemented in this phase of the project.

 <em>Data schema design</em>